If you’re new to TV Rename you should read the Quick-Start Guide first (it’s only a 5 minute read and will help you get up-and-running).

 All the Show and Season information is downloaded and the When to Watch tab will now list any future episode dates, but there are no links to the media library.

-Lets go back and tweak “The Good Doctor” to include it in the library.
+Lets go back and tweak “The Good Doctor”.
 Assuming the show is listed in My Shows, make sure it is highlighted and click

 Edit to recall the partially populated Add/Edit Show.
 If it isn’t listed in My Shows follow the steps above to get the show name populated and then carry on as described below.